Royal warrant of appointment (United Kingdom): Organisation

 The royal warrant signifies there is a satisfactory trade relation in place between the grantor and the company and that the goods nominated are suitable for supply to the royal household.
 Within the company, there is a nominated person called the grantee.
 That person is in all respects responsible for all aspects of the royal warrant.

-It takes at least five years of supplying goods or services to the member of the royal family before a company is eligible to have its application considered for recommendation.
-That application is then presented to the royal household and goes to the buyer who makes its recommendation for inclusion.
+A company must have supplied goods or services to the royal household for five years to become eligible to have its application considered for recommendation.
+The royal household's buyer then makes their recommendation for inclusion.
 It then goes in front of the Royal Household Warrants Committee, which is chaired by the Lord Chamberlain, which decides whether to accept the recommendation.
-It then goes to the grantor, who personally signs it.
-The grantor is empowered to reverse the committee's decision, and therefore the final decision to accept or withhold a grant is a very personal one.
+It then goes to the grantor, who may sign it; the grantor is empowered not to accept the committee's decision—the final decision whether to grant a warrant is personal.

 Some royal warrants have been held for more than a hundred years.
-Goods need not be for the use of the grantor.
-For example, cigarettes were only bought for the use of guests of the Royal Family, but these warrants were cancelled in 1999 as a matter of public policy.
+Goods need not be for the use of the grantor; for example, cigarettes were bought for the use of guests of the royal family, though these warrants were cancelled in 1999 as a matter of public policy on smoking.

 For business, the granting of a royal warrant is a huge boost, because royal approval may be displayed in public with the coat of royal arms of the grantor, implying that their services or products are of high quality.

 Most warrant holders are members of the Royal Warrant Holders Association, which liaises closely with the palace.